Preventing Collapse in Contrastive Learning with Orthonormal Prototypes (CLOP): Our Model: Contrastive Learning with Orthonormal Prototypes (CLOP)

+{where $\mathcal{L}_{CL}$ represents the primary contrastive learning loss (e.g., InfoNCE, DCL, SupCon), and $s(\cdot, \cdot)$ denotes the similarity metric, typically chosen to be the same metric used in $\mathcal{L}_{CL}$.}

-The primary objective of our proposed regression loss is to align embeddings corresponding to the same class towards a common target anchor, $\mathbf{c}_{y_i}$.
-This approach is designed to mitigate the issue of over-fusion, where embeddings might converge excessively towards a singular rank-1 subspace.
-It is important to note that, in the absence of specific constraints, samples external to set $\mathcal{S}$ may still converge to this local minimum, representing a rank-1 subspace.
-However, a critical assumption in contrastive learning is the treatment of augmented samples as if they are drawn from the same distribution as the original input data.
-This implies that an augmented version of a sample, say $a$, might exhibit higher similarity to a different sample $b$ than to its own original version.
-Under this framework, if the label of sample $a$ is observed, and both samples $a$ and $b$ belong to the same class, then sample $b$ is also directed towards the same regression target.
-This strategic alignment significantly reduces the likelihood of over-fusion, thereby enhancing the efficacy of contrastive learning.
+The primary objective of the {CLOP} loss is to align all embeddings corresponding to the same class towards a common target prototype, $\mathbf{c}_{y_i}$.
+Beyond the ``gravitational force" and ``repulsive force" provided by the main contrastive loss, the {CLOP} loss introduces a supervised ``pulling force" that prevents collapse by isolating labeled embeddings into their own dimensions.
+It is important to note that, without additional constraints, samples outside of set $\mathcal{S}$ may still converge to other unspecified embeddings, potentially collapsing into a rank-1 subspace.
+However, a fundamental assumption in contrastive learning is that augmented samples are treated as being drawn from the same distribution as the original input data from the same class.
+Thus, the ``gravitational force'' between embeddings of the same class should pull unsupervised embeddings toward the target \textit{class embedding} prototypes.